Chapter 19:

 The bread was a little on the stale side since he couldn't afford to keep buying them fresh, but the filling should've been good enough that it wouldn't matter much.

 "Looks good," Audra remarked as she sat across from him.
-"Erm, thanks again for not getting angry at me for screwing up.
-Most people like my old teachers would have yelled at me or something."
+"Erm, thanks again for not getting angry at me.
+Most people like my old teachers would have yelled or something."

 "Don't worry about it.
 It's just food."
 Zephyr sighed.
 "Besides, you were trying to make a nice thing for me, weren't ya?
 It'd be rude to get angry over that."

 "I guess."
 Audra took a bite out of her sandwich.
-"Oh, this tastes a lot different from what I'm used to."
+"Oh, this tastes way different than what I'm used to."

 "No. It's not bad or anything.
 Just… different.
 I can't explain it."